-Baseline scores for 2016 - 2017 End of Year literacy screener results will be reported and compared to the End of Year 2017 - 2018 results.
-The percentage of increase in grade level literacy will be reported in the 2019 report.
-The SPDG expects that as a district increases their capacity to support RTI (as measured by the DCA), then schools will have a greater level of implementation fidelity in a school-wide reading model (as measured by the R-TFI), which in turn will increase the percentage of student that are on grade level for literacy.
+Seven of the SSIP targeted schools showed an increase in percentage points on grade level literacy however, none of the schools met the 6 % increase target.
+The SPDG expects as a district increases in capacity to support RTI (as measured by the DCA), then schools will have a greater level of implementation fidelity of literacy implementation (as measured by the R-RFI), which will increase grade level literacy outcomes for students.